Jasata/utu-schooner/doc/Create GitHub Repo.md

 ## Connect repo to GitHub

 - Login to GitHub.
-- Click the "new repository". **DO NOT initialize the repository with a README or LICENSE files!**.
+- Click the "new repository" (and make it private). **DO NOT initialize the repository with a README or LICENSE files!**.
 - Use the instructions given for pushing existing repo:
   ```shell
   git remote add origin git@github.com:{USER}/{REPO}.git